cosc2336-ds-alg/assg07/README.md

 you have completed the following setup steps.

-1. Copy the assignment repository on GitHub using the provided assignment invitation link for 'Assignment Recursion' for our current class semester and section.
+1. Copy the assignment repository on GitHub using the provided assignment invitation link for 'Assignment Operator Overloading and Class Templates' for our current class semester and section.
 2. Clone the repository using the SSH URL to your local class DevBox development environment.
 Make sure to open the cloned folder and restart inside of the correct Dev Container.
-4. Confirm that the project builds and runs, though no tests will be defined or run initially.
+4. Confirm that the project builds and runs, and that the initial unit tests of the `List` class are passing.
 If the project does not build on the first checkout, please inform the instructor.
+Confirm that the class style checker/formatter is being run when you save your code.
 5. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
 Make sure that